Morgan279/tikv-website/content/docs/5.1/reference/architecture/scheduling.md

 **Strategy 2: Replicas of a Region need to be at different positions**

-Note that here "position" is different from "machine".
-Generally PD can only ensure that replicas of a Region are not at a same peer to avoid that the peer's failure causes more than one replicas to become lost.
+Note that the "position" here is different from "machine".
+In general, PD can only ensure that replicas of a Region are not at a same peer, thereby avoiding that the peer's failure causes more than one replicas to become lost.
 However in production, you might have the following requirements:

 * Multiple TiKV peers are on one machine;
 * TiKV peers are on multiple racks, and the system is expected to be available even if a rack fails;
 * TiKV peers are in multiple data centers, and the system is expected to be available even if a data center fails;

-The key to these requirements is that peers can have the same "position", which is the smallest unit for failure toleration.
+The essence to these requirements is that peers can have the same "position", which is the smallest unit for failure toleration.
 Replicas of a Region must not be in one unit.
 So, we can configure [labels](https://github.com/tikv/tikv/blob/v4.0.0-beta/etc/config-template.toml#L140) for the TiKV peers, and set [location-labels](https://github.com/pingcap/pd/blob/v4.0.0-beta/conf/config.toml#L100) on PD to specify which labels are used for marking positions.

 **Strategy 3: Replicas need to be balanced between stores**